JiangAllen/yolo-tensorrt-api/README.md

-# YOLOv10 TensorRT Object Detection API
+# YOLO TensorRT Object Detection API

 ## 🧭 Overview
 This project provides a **Flask-based REST API server** for performing real-time object detection using a **YOLOv10 model accelerated with TensorRT**.